Existence of solitary-wave solutions to nonlocal equations: Concentration-compactness for

+Note that $\varepsilon$ can be made arbitrarily small by taking $r$ sufficiently large independently of $\|u\|_{H^{s/2}}$.
+Hence it remains only to show that the second term also converges to $0$ uniformly in $u\in H^{s/2}$.
+Assumption \eqref{assumption on m 2} implies that

-This proves the first part when $m$ is a continuous function.
-If we allow $m$ to have a finite number of discontinuities as in Assumption (A), only the case $|t|<k$ is affected.
-Now \eqref{eq: bound when t<k} will fail in an interval of length $2k$ around each discontinuity in the interval $(-R,R)$.
-The total measure of the set where the inequality does not hold is, however, bounded by a constant $C(k,N)$, where $N$ is the total number of discontinuities and $C(k,N)\rightarrow 0$ as $k\rightarrow 0$.
-Moreover, the integral is bounded over this set.
-This proves the first part of the result under Assumption (A).
+By assumption, $\lim_{r\rightarrow \infty} \sup_{|t|<r^{-\alpha}}k(t)=0$.
+This proves the first part when $m$ is continuous.
+Now let $m$ have a finite number of discontinuities.
+The inequalities \eqref{eq: bound when t<r} and \eqref{eq: bound t something} fail in an interval of length $2r^{-\alpha}$ around each discontinuity.
+As the number of discontinuities is finite, the total measure of the set where the inequalities fail therefore goes to $0$ as $r\rightarrow \infty$.
+Hence the result holds also in this case.